What is cyber insurance and do you really need it?

 There is a wide range of cyber insurance policies available depending on the level of protection a business requires.
 Businesses should weigh up a number of factors before deciding which policy is right for them, including their risk profile and the damage a data breach would cause them and their stakeholders.

 The sensitivity of data held by a business should also be taken into account.
-For example, damage caused by a data breach is likely to be worse if it involves the theft of sensitive personal information and financial details.
+For example, damage caused by a data breach is likely to be worse if it involves the theft of sensitive personal information such as healthcare data, and financial details such as bank account or payment card information.

-Many cyber insurance brokers will charge lower policy premiums for businesses and organisations that take vital steps to mitigate the risk of a cyberattack or data breach by enhancing their human firewall or investing in cyber awareness training for their employees.
+Many cyber insurance companies will require that businesses and organisations take vital steps to mitigate the risk of a cyberattack or data breach by enhancing their human firewall or investing in cyber awareness training for their employees.

 Strengthen your cybersecurity defences with ramsac